-The second Section of the SPG provides information on the detailed requirements of the Local Planning Authority about the way Policy PS 1 of the Local Development Plan will be implemented.
+SECTION 2 (Part C) - This section of the SPG provides information on the detailed requirements of the Local Planning Authority about the way Policy PS 1 of the Local Development Plan will be implemented.
 It shows how Welsh language considerations are expected to be incorporated into every relevant development.
 It includes requirements about how to record the way the relevant development would benefit the Welsh language through a Welsh Language Statement or a Report about a Welsh Language Impact Assessment.
 The need for a Statement or a report about an Assessment will depend on the type and location of the proposed development.
-As well as drawing attention to policy and supplementary planning guidance requirements this Section draws attention to good practice, e.g. measures to enhance benefits or mitigate effects that can be embodied into the development.
+As well as drawing attention to policy and supplementary planning guidance requirements this Section highlights good practice, e.g. measures to enhance benefits or mitigate effects that can be embodied into the development.

-SECTION 3 (Parts CH and D) - this section provides guidance to the applicant in terms of how supporting evidence should be provided having regard to the wider considerations associated with sustainable development.
+SECTION 3 (Parts CH and D) - This section provides guidance to the applicant on how to present supporting evidence whilst having regard to the wider considerations associated with sustainable development.
 It is also a means to help the applicant to better understand the distinctive and sustainable qualities of different types of development.

-Part Ch - matters to be considered and the additional information required to support a planning application - description of the information required to validate an application and additional information required in order to demonstrate how the proposed development aligns with relevant policies in the Local Development Plan;
+Part Ch - Matters to be considered and the additional information required to support a planning application - description of the information required to validate an application and additional information required in order to demonstrate how the proposed development aligns with relevant policies in the Local Development Plan;

-Part D - What can be built in different locations - brief description of the Settlement Strategy and the Local Development Plan's Settlement Hierarchy to promote a sustainable pattern of development
+Part D - What can be built in different locations - brief description of the Settlement Strategy and the Local Development Plan's Settlement Hierarchy to promote a sustainable pattern of development.

-1.6 Appendices 1 - 8 contain information or refers to useful information:
+1.6 Appendices 1 - 8 contain information or refers to useful information.

-SECTION 1:

-WHAT IS MEANT BY DISTINCTIVE AND SUSTAINABLE COMMUNITIES
+SECTION 1: WHAT IS MEANT BY DISTINCTIVE AND SUSTAINABLE COMMUNITIES